benkuly/trixnity/website/docs/client/customizing.md

 One goal in developing Trixnity was the ability to add custom events.
 This is achieved by mapping event types to serializers.
-In this example, we added a new message event: `net.folivo.dino`.
+In this example, we added a new message event: `de.connect2x.dino`.
 As a developer, you can then receive events of this Kotlin type like all other default events.

 ```kotlin